spencer-shadley/completed-class/README.md

 For information regarding onboarding and training, consult the [Instructor Onboarding Guide](https://coding-bootcamp-instructor-onboarding-prework.readthedocs-hosted.com/en/latest/).

-For additional guides and resources for instructional staff, consult the [Wiki](https://github.com/coding-boot-camp/FullStack-Ground/wiki).

 Have a suggestion or feedback?
 Please submit it through our [FullStack-Ground Feedback & Suggestions Survey](https://forms.gle/pRduJubbPK9fu22R7)

 Found a bug?
 [Log an Issue](https://github.com/coding-boot-camp/FullStack-Ground/issues).